 Even though you quickly recognize you’ve overreacted, the damage has been done.
 You see a tear in your loved one’s eye, and immediately apologize and present her with the requested breakfast change and a hug.
 And while your loved one has moved on from the experience and is happily enjoying her breakfast, the feelings of guilt settle deeper into your core, making it hard to forgive yourself and let go of the mistake.

 And yet letting go of caregiver guilt is so crucial, both for the caregiver herself and the older person for whom she’s providing care.
-Try these recommendations from Hearts at Home’s experts in providing the specialized care for dementia care Kansas City families trust:
+Try these recommendations from Hearts at Home’s experts in in-home elder care in Kansas City and surrounding areas:

 - Stay realistic.
 Realize that we’re all human, and we all make mistakes.
 There’s no such thing as a perfect caregiver.
 Remind yourself of the many positive ways you’re improving quality of life for your senior loved one, and then forgive yourself and learn from the mistakes.